How to Create a Company Cancellation Policy [With Examples]

 3. Contact information for cancellations

 How should a client contact you to cancel an appointment?
-Let them know which contact method you accept and how to get in touch by including the email address or phone number you want them to use.
+Let them know which contact methods you accept and how to get in touch by including the email address or phone number you want them to use.

 4. A place for a signature